pstoica/pstoica.github.io/_harp/public/portfolio/native-fm.md

 We formed the idea out of frustration with current approaches to social music.
 Streaming services determine relevant artists from global listening data, homogenizing exploration and making it hard to branch out.

-There are also hundreds of thousands of independent artists that are difficult to discover without a helping hand.
+There are also thousands of independent artists that are difficult to discover without a helping hand.
 We figured the best tastemakers are the local music fans.

 <figure>
     <a class="media-image" href="/images/native-fm/2.png">